Tuesday, January 13, 2026

 Wine cups of couples fucking, women drinking games of chance,

-Mixing vessels appointed with Gods who loved humans:
+Mixing vessels appointed with the Gods that humans seduced:

 Bacchus and Ariadne, Adonis and Aphrodite,